 Please note that all posts, opinions and articles published here by me — except those works specifically commissioned — reflect my personal interests and do not represent the positions of any employer, past or present.

-Currently based in the Washington, D.C., area, you can reach me at james dot thomas dot snyder (at) gmail dot com or on Twitter (at) jamesthomsnyder.
+Currently based in Lima, Peru, you can reach me at james dot thomas dot snyder (at) gmail dot com or on Twitter (at) jamesthomsnyder.